alqamabinsadiq/node-api-kit/README.md

 ```

-The API server must become available at [https://localhost:3443/api](https://localhost:3443/api) If you are using https.
+The API server must become available at [https://localhost:3443/api](https://localhost:3443/api) If you are using HTTPS.

 Otherwise it will be available at  [http://localhost:3000/api](http://localhost:3000/api)